Gabriel-Sanchez-CB/OWNProyects/README.md

 </h3>

 <p align="center">
-## Welcome to my GitHub.

-This is where I share cybersecurity projects and hands-on labs built to simulate real-world enterprise and SOC environments.
+Welcome to my GitHub.This is where I share cybersecurity projects and hands-on labs built to simulate real-world enterprise and SOC environments.
 My goal is to learn, build, and share knowledge through practical security experience.
 </p>

 ---